bastivkl/DeepTumor/README.md

 # DeepTumour
-Detecting brain tumours in MRI data based on a deep learning model
+Detecting brain tumors in MRI data based on a deep learning model